A first-hand account of a student going through the Clearing process and how it changed their life.

-Words cannot describe how I felt at that moment and now, two years since then, I graduated with First class honours and work full-time as a Press Officer for London Met, within an industry that’s rewarding, challenging and worthwhile - which is the reason I went back to study in the first place.
+Words cannot describe how I felt at that moment and now, two years since then, I have graduated with first-class honours and work full-time as a Press Officer for London Met, within an industry that’s rewarding, challenging and worthwhile – which is the reason I went back to study in the first place.

 I owe all of this success not just to the teaching staff on my course, but also to how well London Met does Clearing.
 If they had not been so supportive, clear and compassionate when I initially inquired, my journey could have been a very different one.

 My advice is to try and be as calm as possible.
 Do your research on the course you’re interested in, looking at the modules in particular to make sure it's right for you.
 And most importantly, when speaking to someone on the Clearing hotline, really listen to what they’re saying.
 Their primary goal is to help you as best as they can, and they really know what they’re doing!